 Gather the ingredients for the cinnamon crunch bagel dough.

-Knead for 5 minutes, then let the dough rest for 10 minutes.
+- Knead for 5 minutes, then let the dough rest for 10 minutes.
 Knead for another 2 minutes, or until the dough passes the windowpane test.
-(See the recipe card to learn this technique.)
+(See the recipe card to learn this technique.) (image 3)

-Cover the trays with a tea towel and let the bagels rise at room temperature until they are springy to the touch, about 20-30 minutes.
+- Cover with a towel and let the bagels rise until they are springy to the touch, about 20-30 minutes. (image 7)

-Bake at 425 F for 15 minutes per tray, or until the bagels are well browned and have an internal temperature of at least 190 F on a meat thermometer.
+- Sprinkle the bagels with cinnamon sugar and bake at 425°F for 15 minutes per tray, or until the bagels are well browned and have an internal temperature of at least 190°F. (image 9)

-Let the bagels cool on a wire rack before slicing and enjoying!
+- Let the cinnamon crunch bagels cool on a wire rack before slicing and enjoying! (image 10)

 Recipe FAQs